Skip Navigation

 Procedures for Early, Remote Testing for High Priority Applicants:

-1. Department graduate liaisons/graduate faculty admissions committee members can nominate their top 2 international applicants* for early, remote English certification via a Slate electronic form.
+1. Academic unit graduate liaisons and/or faculty admissions committee members can nominate high priority international applicants who will be funded via a GTA position in their first semester for early, remote English certification via a Slate electronic form

-2. The direct link to the form for early, remote testing nomination is as follows:
+2. The direct link to the form for early, remote testing nomination is below:

 https://gograd.ou.edu/register/ETCSEarlyTesting